nicklockwood/SwiftFormat/Rules.md

 ## yodaConditions

-Reorders so-called "yoda conditions" where the constant is placed on the left-hand side of a comparison instead of the right.
+Prefer constant values to be on the right-hand-side of expressions.